microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 1. If writing a feature, write new tests to prevent upcoming code changes breaking this feature.

+Currently playmode tests are meant to be run in Unity 2018.4.1f1 and may fail in other versions of Unity

 ## Running tests

 ### Unity editor